Poincaré Disk Tutorial

 Select this tool and click on a point to remove it.
 Any lines, segments, or circles that depend on that point will also be deleted.

-Instantly clear the entire workspace.
+Clear the entire workspace, confirmation is required.
 Use this to start a new construction from scratch.

 Building on the model's structure, we can explore how familiar geometric concepts transform in hyperbolic space.
 This section covers the fundamental behavior of lines, parallelism, and triangles.